-Common Name (Source) Scientific Name Provincial S-RANK Provincial SARO Status COSEWIC Federal SARA Status Federal SARA Schedule Habitat Description На INSECTS 1 l Monarch (Source: MNRF) Danaus plexisppus S2N,S4B SC END SC 1 Monarchs can be found in areas that Milkweed ( Asclepius sp. ) and other wildflowers are present.
+Common Name (Source) Scientific Name Provincial S-RANK 1 Provincial SARO Status 2 COSEWIC 3 Federal SARA Status 3 Federal SARA Schedule4 Habitat Description Habitat Present in Study Area?
+Species Observed In Study Area During Field Surveys?
+INSECTS Monarch (Source: MNRF) Danaus plexisppus S2N,S4B SC END SC 1 Monarchs can be found in areas that Milkweed (Asclepius sp.) and other wildflowers are present.
 This includes open spaces (fields), abandoned farmland, and roadsides.
 Pin-sized green eggs are laid on the underside of various Milkweed species, which are the primary food source of the Monarch caterpillar.
-Overwintering occurs along the California coast, and the Oyamel Fir Forest in central Mexico.
-Co Are for Mil is s lar MAMMALS Little Brown Myotis (Source: MNRF) Myotis lucifugus S4 END END END 1 Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
+Overwintering occurs along the California coast, and the Oyamel Fir Forest in central Mexico.8 Confirmed present in the Study Area.
+Adults were observed foraging on wildlflowers.
+Milkweed is also present, which is suitable for supporting the larval stage of this species.
+Yes.
+MAMMALS Little Brown Myotis (Source: MNRF) Myotis lucifugus S4 END END END 1 Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
 Roosting habitat: Uses buildings and other anthropogenic structures (e.g., bat boxes, bridges, and barns) to roost (particularly for maternity roosting), but it will also use cavities of canopy trees, foliage, tree bark, crevices on cliffs, and other structures.
 Females show a strong tendency to roost in large-diameter trees, although roost properties may vary significantly throughout the summer.
 Roosting areas are generally used annually and individual natural roost sites can be used for upwards of 10 years.
 Little Brown Myotis are particularly loyal to anthropogenic structures and sites may be used for 50 years or more.
 They also exhibit strong within-year site fidelity to anthropogenic structures.
 Males roost individually or in small groups and periodically switch roosts.
-Ca (BN we Ca if a Northern Myotis (Source: MNRF) Myotis septentrionalis S3 END END END 1 Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
-Roosting habitat: roost singly or in small groups and favour tree roosts (under raised bark and in tree cavities and crevices), but they can also be found in Ca (Bl for we Ca if a labitat Present in Study Area?
-Species Observed In Study Area During Field Surveys?
-Confirmed present in the Study area.
-Adults were observed oraging on wildlflowers.
-Ailkweed is also present, which as suitable for supporting the arval stage of this species.
-Yes.
-Candidate Bat Maternity Habitat BMH) trees were identified within prested ecosites.
-No individuals vere observed.
-Removal of Candidate BMH is to be avoided at all possible.
-No. Candidate Bat Maternity Habitat BMH) trees were identified within prested ecosites.
-No individuals vere observed.
-Removal of Candidate BMH is to be avoided at all possible.
+10 Candidate Bat Maternity Habitat (BMH) trees were identified within forested ecosites.
+No individuals were observed.
+Removal of Candidate BMH is to be avoided if at all possible.
+No. Northern Myotis (Source: MNRF) Myotis septentrionalis S3 END END END 1 Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
+Roosting habitat: roost singly or in small groups and favour tree roosts (under raised bark and in tree cavities and crevices), but they can also be found in Candidate Bat Maternity Habitat (BMH) trees were identified within forested ecosites.
+No individuals were observed.
+Removal of Candidate BMH is to be avoided if at all possible.
 No.